Biden has massive climate plans. Where will he find the money to fund them?

 Agriculture offers another field for climate action.
 Experts want to change the way most farmers till and plant the soil so that they store more carbon.
 Some techniques require initial investments, and the Commodity Credit Corp. could provide capital earlier in the growing season, said Chris Harbourt, global head of carbon at Indigo Agriculture, a Boston-based technology company.

 Farmers are still reluctant.
 So the government could provide coverage from the Federal Crop Insurance Program only to farmers who use climate-friendly best practices.
-This seems more and more appropriate every year, because floods that cause crop damage are growing more frequent as the climate changes.
+Agricultural and climate experts say this linkage seems more and more appropriate every year, because floods that cause crop damage are growing more frequent as the climate changes.

 The pocketbook of tax breaks rests in the Treasury.